-Meanwhile, we view periodic bonuses, whether paid in cash or equity, as an important element of compensation for several reasons.
-Each full-time employee of the company is given a personal target bonus (calculated as a percentage of base salary), based upon factors such as seniority, job title and the existing targets of co-workers with comparable job responsibilities within the company.
+Bonus compensation.
+We view periodic bonuses, whether paid in cash or equity, as an important element of compensation for several reasons.
 Bonuses help align individual employee efforts with overall corporate strategies and objectives.
 Bonuses also help us manage salary expense, while still allowing us to reward successes.
 By using bonuses as part of the compensation mix, we have greater flexibility in managing the timing and amounts of compensation.

-Over the past few years, we have awarded bonuses on an annual basis, after reviewing the company's accomplishments against stated corporate goals adopted by the Board the prior year.
-These goals are designed to be challenging, so that one would not expect consistent achievement of 100% of the goals.
-In both 2006 and 2007, the company adopted annual corporate goals covering such things as advancement of our clinical strategies for our HuCNS-SC cells, effort towards fundraising, advancement in cell manufacturing practices, and development in our Liver Program.
-The Board may grant more than 100% of the target bonus in exceptional circumstances.
-Bonus levels are generally adjusted based upon the realization of these corporate goals, however the grant of bonuses is not formulaic.
+Over the past few years, we have awarded bonuses on an annual basis after considering, among other things, the company's accomplishments against stated corporate goals adopted by the Board the prior year.
+We design these goals to be challenging, so that one would not expect consistent achievement of all of them.
+In recent years, we have adopted annual corporate goals covering such things as advancement of our clinical strategies for our HuCNS-SC cells, effort towards fundraising, advancement in cell manufacturing practices, and advancement of our Liver Program.
+In any given year, the Board may grant more than 100% of the bonus pool budgeted for the year.
+The Board may also grant less than 100% of the bonus pool even if all of the corporate goals have been achieved.
+Actual bonus levels are influenced to a significant degree by the progress made towards the accomplishment of the corporate goals, however the grant of bonuses is not formulaic.
 The number and nature of these goals are taken into consideration, with more important corporate goals typically weighing more heavily in the consideration process.
-The Compensation Committee and the Board as a whole use the corporate goals as a measure of success, but the amount of any bonus grant is completely within the Board's sole discretion.
+In determining whether to award a bonus, the Board also considers such factors as the company's financial position, the status of its development programs, clinical progress, corporate development activities, and general economic factors.
+This necessarily involves a subjective assessment of corporate performance by the Compensation Committee.
+While the Compensation Committee and the Board as a whole use the corporate goals as a measure of success, the amount of any bonus grant, as well as how and when it will be paid, is completely within the Board's sole discretion.